facorread/wasm-agent-based-models/README.md

 The model is in development mode by default, which enables debugging of the Rust and Javascript code; debugging is time-consuming.
 In file `webpack.config.js` you can change the mode to production, which speeds up the model considerably.

+## Why is the website so unresponsive?
+It stutters and freezes a lot.
+The website is running on a single computer thread, with simulation and rendering as the costliest operations.
+The thread is also in charge of rendering the user interface and handling interactions, which are lower priorities.
+The only way to make the website more responsive is to offload the simulation and rendering to a web worker, which hinges on the standardization of [`OffscreenCanvas`].
+I am happy to offload modeling work into a web worker as soon as Safari supports [`OffscreenCanvas`].
+In the mean time, you could try offloading modeling work into a web worker.
+This would entail refactoring the model code, which would be quite time-consuming.
+Meanwhile, rendering work would stay on the main thread, which means stuttering and freezing would persist.

 ## Does this repository use `unsafe` code?

 Not explicitly.